Rules and Regulations

 - Professional photographs will be taken of each entry.

 - Winning teams will have their photos taken at the awards presentation.

-- Videography will be taken the throughout the build-out and/or on the evening of the Gala.
+- Videography will be taken the throughout the build-out and/or on the evening of the Can-Do Awards.

-- After the winners are announced the winning teams might be asked to go to their structures for photograph/video opportunities.
+- After the winners are announced the winning teams will be asked for photograph/video opportunities.

 - Take your own photos, if using digital cameras put on setting for highest resolution – Remove all signage and stanchions prior to photographing.
 Many times the personal photos are excellent and can be used for the International Competition and the media when they are better than the professional photographers,

-- Each entry must be taken down.
-You should allow ample time so that your entry is completely packed by September 25.
+- Each structure must be taken down by each team.
+You should allow ample time so that your cans are completely packed by September 29.